corail-research/seahorse/docs/tutorials/1-getting_started.md

 |:-:|:-:|:-:|
 |![](../assets/tictac_init.png)|![](../assets/tictac_state.png)|![](../assets/tictac_final.png)|

-seahorse is the perfect framework to facilitate the implementation of adversarial agents.
-It helps developper to focus only on the very specific mecanic of the environment in which their agent will evolve.
-You don't lose time on game logic or execution facilities anymore.
-It has several features which includes for example a multi-level log system, a game recorder, a responsive GUI,.
+`seahorse` is the perfect framework to facilitate the implementation of adversarial agents.
+It helps developer to focus only on the very specific mechanics of the environment in which their agent will evolve.
+You don't lose time on game logic or execution utilities anymore.
+It has several features which includes for instance a multi-level log system, a game recorder, and a responsive GUI,.

 ![](../assets/logs.png)